godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.4.rst

 .. note::

-    The method ``_get_import_flags`` was never used by the engine, since it was open source.
-So it was removed despite the compat breakage as there's no way for users to rely on this affecting engine behavior.
+    The method ``_get_import_flags`` was never used by the engine.
+It was removed despite the compatibility breakage as there's no way for users to rely on this affecting engine behavior.

 Behavior changes
 ----------------